-On December 23, 2011, EPA issued a proposal to revise rules pertaining to the Regional Haze Program that would approve the trading program in the Cross-State Air Pollution Rule ("CSAPR") as an alternative to determining BART for power plants.
+On December 23, 2011, EPA issued a proposal to revise rules pertaining to the Regional Haze Program that would approve the trading program as an alternative to determining BART for power plants.
 As a result, states in the CSAPR region may substitute the trading program in CSAPR for source-specific BART for SO2 and/or NO_x emissions as specified by CSAPR.
 A state subject to a trading program established in accordance with CSAPR need not require BART-eligible fossil fuel-fired electric steam generating plants in the state to install, operate, and maintain BART for the pollutant covered by such trading program in the state.
-A state that chooses to meet the emission reduction requirements of the CSAPR by submitting a SIP revision that establishes a trading program and is approved as meeting the requirements of CSAPR also need not require

-BART-eligible fossil fuel-fired electric steam generating plants in the state to install, operate, and maintain BART for the pollutant covered by such trading program in the state.
-The earliest expected date that CSAPR NOx and SO2 allowances will be required is 2013.
+A state that chooses to meet the emission reduction requirements of the CSAPR by submitting a SIP revision that establishes a trading program and is approved as meeting the requirements of CSAPR also need not require BART-eligible fossil fuel-fired electric steam generating plants in the state to install, operate, and maintain BART for the pollutant covered by such trading program in the state.
+This rule is on hold as CSAPR has been vacated.